MrDevZer0/Hello-World/README.md

 This Is A Simple Greeting Message To The World.

-This Simply Print Out "Hello World" As The output.
+This Simply Print Out "Hello World" As The Output.